 *Please note the camp is reserved for adults 21 years and older.

-The 2019 RKUC Winter Retreat offers guided trail runs over a variety of terrains, distances, and altitudes.
+The 2020 RKUC Winter Retreat offers guided trail runs over a variety of terrains, distances, and altitudes.
 The camp will be best experienced by runners who are healthy and in good fitness with at least some experience training for and racing long-distance trail races, and/or are interested in learning more about them.
 Campers DO NOT need to be advanced competitive runners to attend the camp.
+In fact, our camps are designed for best experienced by beginner to intermediate experience levels.
 However, participants should arrive fit, healthy, rested, and be comfortable running/hiking for several hours at a time to be best prepared for the variety of terrain, temperatures, grades, and altitudes that will be experienced during the week.
 Attendees will be encouraged to run at paces they find comfortable and choose distances each day that best suit their training, goals, and comfort level.
 We will have many local trail runners helping to guide each run.
 Rest assured it is our goal that nobody will be running alone on the trails.
 If you have any hesitation or question whether you are fit or experienced enough, please email me and let’s chat!

 Our runs are designed to accommodate a wide range of goals, distances and paces.
 All runs are either one way or looped to maximize new terrain and will finish with a deluxe picnic lunch on location.
 The minimum distance each day is 9 miles with the option to add additional mileage to each run.
 Keep in mind the altitude ‑ from 3500’ in Sedona, to 7000′ in the town of Flagstaff, and higher elevations during several runs ‑ mileage during the camp may feel more strenuous than you’re accustomed to especially if visiting from sea level.

 The camp is ideally timed for many spring and summer races and events including: